Doordashcon/Grants-Program/applications/application-template-copy.md

 - Slashing: Arbitrators acting maliciously lose 50% of their stake.

-- Auto-Refund: If seller doesn’t confirm/reject payment within 24h, funds return to buyer automatically.
+- Auto-Refund: If seller doesn’t confirm/reject payment within 1Era, a dispute case is issued.

 *Fraud Prevention*